 With all the options in New York City, is date night at the Olive Garden ever a good idea?
 The original version of this video was created for Vimeo's Weekend Challenge about dating.
-This is an extended cut (which still only clocks in at a lean 3:42).
+This is an extended cut (which clocks in at a lean 3:42).
 Starring Eric Cotti (my brother!).

 This little 30-second number was created for Vimeo's Weekend Challenge "Let's Get Vertical," which asked for videos shot in portrait mode.
 This is a filmmaking sin?
 But the narrow and confined space made me think about actions that engage in a forward and/or up-and-down motion: namely, running.

 Five seconds.
 That's all the time you get to decide what to eat for lunch.
 Do I dare?
 This was created for Vimeo's Weekend Challenge "Lunch."
 (No fishes were harmed in the making of this film.
 They were already dead and shoveled into little tins long before I turned on the iPhone.)